-A residential school (or res school) is when students studying a subject online come on campus for a few days for some intensive face-to-face learning.
+A intensive school is when students studying a subject online come on campus for a few days for some face-to-face learning.
 It’s an opportunity to meet your lecturers and fellow students, as well as practise hands-on and collaborative study techniques, use Charles Sturt’s facilities, get personalised teaching instruction and, of course, socialise with your fellow students.

-The exact details of what happens at a residential school depends on the subjects you are studying in your course, but could include:
+The exact details of what happens at a intensive school depends on the subjects you are studying in your course, but could include:

 - exam preparation workshop